Vanilagy/Binarify/ref/reference.md

 new binary.Dynamic(pairs)
 ```
 *Arguments:*<br>
-- `pairs` - An associative object, where every key points to a Converter object.
+- `pairs` - An associative object, where every key points to a Converter object which will define the datatype for that specific key.
 ### Encoding syntax:
 ```javascript
 Converter.encode({key: desiredKey, value: dataToEncode});